-In 10 of the city´s neighborhoods, youth have organized Local Peace Networks that work to transform the roots of conflict and build local capacities.
+In six of the city´s neighborhoods, youth have organized Local Peace Networks that work to transform the roots of conflict and build local capacities.
 The networks meet regularly to generate trust and understanding among neighbors and plan activities to promote nonviolence in order to build lasting peace.

 In addition, we have established alliances with different public sector institutions such as the Crime Prevention Commission of the National Civil Police, Education Unit of the Justice Department, the Social Welfare Secretary, and the Humans Rights Office.
 These alliances allow us to create spaces where youth and public authorities can talk and exchange ideas, which promotes joint peace-building efforts and counters the negative stereotypes that exist about young people, addressing the needs and structural changes required to transform repressive systems and rebuild the social fabric.